MartinTichovsky/cypress-interceptor/README.md

     /**
      * A matcher for the query string (URL search params) *
-     * @param query The URL qearch params as an object
+     * @param query The URL search params as an object
      * @returns `true` if matches
      */
     queryMatcher?: (query: Record<string, string | number>) => boolean;